 For ongoing issues such as runner’s knee, wrist strain, or lower back discomfort, three to five days of continuous wear often provides more consistent support.
 Short breaks between applications help protect skin while maintaining effectiveness.

-For Training and Performance Support
+For Athletic and Performance Support

 When tape is used to support movement during training, many athletes wear it through workouts and recovery periods, replacing it once adhesion or comfort declines.